aws-amplify/docs/android/how-to-pinpoint-notifications-baidu.md

 Application.pinpointManager = new PinpointManager(config);
 ```

-Or, you can define a configuration file to be consumed by AWSConfiguration:
+Or, you can define a configuration file to be consumed by `AWSConfiguration`:

 ```
 "PinpointAnalytics": {